 - The following courses taken at cooperating institutions have been approved as “Dickinson courses” by the appropriate academic departments.
 Letter grades earned will be included in the GPA for:

-- University of East Anglia (Norwich) courses in English, American studies, economics, fine arts, theatre, film studies, music, history, philosophy, and religion.
+- University of East Anglia (Norwich) courses in English, American studies, economics, art and art history, theatre, film studies, music, history, philosophy, and religion.
 Courses in sociology except for core courses 240, 241, and 330/331, for which pre-approval is required.

-- University of East Anglia (Norwich) courses in biology, chemistry, environmental science, environmental studies, geology, mathematics, and computer science.
+- University of East Anglia (Norwich) courses in biology, chemistry, environmental science, environmental studies, Earth Sciences, mathematics, and computer science.

 - University of Queensland courses in Psychology